The Tech of Buying and Identifying Drugs

 Feeling scared?
 There’s no need to be.
 Check EcstasyData, get a test kit yourself, and buy from people you trust.
 With the exception of PMA, most ‘fake’ pills aren’t particularly dangerous…just a disappointment if you wanted MDMA.
 The testing lab results also probably make things seem worse than they are, since people send in pills they think might be fake.
 Pills known to be good are likely to just be used and not reported.

 Prices can vary quite a bit.
 Typically in the US, you’re looking at $10-$20 a pill.
-Sometimes you can find pure MDMA powder (retail prices might be in the $60-$100/gram range in small amounts; in large amounts it can be found for less than $20/gram.)
+Sometimes you can find pure MDMA powder (retail prices might be in the $60-$100/gram range in small amounts; on the wholesale level it can be found for less than $20/gram.)
 The Drug Enforcement Agency suggests MDMA pills cost about 25-50 cents to manufacture, but that doesn’t take into account the large distribution costs.
 Prices are generally lower in Europe; in some cases good pills can be had for a few dollars each.

 Besides testing it, is there any way to tell if a pill is real MDMA?

 Not for sure, but here’s one odd piece of trivia: MDMA sometimes has an odd root-beer/black licorice smell.
-There has been some debate regarding the source of this smell; some say it’s from leftover safrole, although I think the far more likely suspect is a waste product called 3,4-methylenedioxyphenylpropan-2-ol.
-MDMA also has a very bitter taste, but so do many drugs so that’s not much help.
+There has been some debate regarding the source of this smell; some say it’s from leftover safrole, although I think a more likely suspect is a waste product called 3,4-methylenedioxyphenylpropan-2-ol.
+MDMA has a very bitter taste, but so do many drugs so that’s not much help.